EduardoPeLima/data_engineering_northwind_project/README.md

 *This is a project using data from a fictional company called Northwind, involved in product shipping operations.

 ## Transactional Modeling vs Dimensional Modeling
-* The original data is fully normalized, making it ideal for transactional databases where various CRUD operations occur constantly due to the interaction of various users using the application.
+* The original data is fully normalized, making it ideal for OLTP (Online Transaction Processing) systems where various CRUD operations occur constantly due to the interaction of various users using the application.

   <i>CRUD operations are: Create, Read, Update and Delete</i>